Each laboratory node is equipped with an Arduino Uno R3 development board, based on the ATmega328P MCU. It also has two extension boards:

 Devices (laboratory nodes) are interconnected in pairs, so it is possible to work in groups and implement scenarios involving more than one device:

 Interconnections are symmetrical, so that device 1 can send data to device 2 and vice versa (similar to serial communication).
 Note that analogue inputs are also involved in the interconnection interface.
-See image 2 for details.
+See image 3 for details.

-The in-series resistors protect the outputs of the Arduino boards from excessive current when both pins are set as outputs with opposite logical states.
+The in-series resistors protect the Arduino boards' outputs from excessive current when both pins are configured as outputs with opposite logic states.

-The capacitors on the analogue lines filter the PWM signal, providing a stable voltage for measurement by the analogue-to-digital converter.
+The capacitors on the analogue lines filter the PWM signal, providing a stable voltage for the analogue-to-digital converter to measure.

 | Arduino Uno pin name | AVR pin name | Alternate function | Comment |